darktable-org/dtorg/content/news/2009-04-08-initial-release/2009-04-08-initial-release.md

 wordpress_lede: initial_release.jpg
 wordpress_id: 198

-darktable is going online.. so this is the very first version of this page, be patient with it.
+darktable is going online ... so this is the very first version of this page, be patient with it.